ghc-proposals/ghc-proposals/proposals/0000-simplify-subsumption.md

 ## Costs and Drawbacks

-The main cost is that some existing programs will require some manual eta-expansion.
+The main user-facing cost is that some existing programs will require some manual eta-expansion.
 Jurriaan is gathering data on how many libraries are affected.

 Ideally we'd like a deprecation saying "you are using this feature, and it's going to disappear".
 But this would have false positives: just because deep instantiation does eta-expansion does not imply that using only shallow instantiation would make the program un-typable.

+There are some implementation consequences:

+* `TcUnify.matchExpectedFunTys` would need to be extended to deal with the possiblity of a `forall`.
+Very strightforward.
+* The ambiguity check would need a bit more code than at present.
+Currently, we just check whether `ty <= ty` using the existing subsumption check: if this check fails, the type is ambiguous.
+With but with a simpler subsumption check `Int -> forall a.
+String` would be a sub-type of itself, even though it's plainly ambiguous.
+So we'd have to write a proper ambiguity checker.
+Not hard!

 ### Examples of back-compat issues